c4pt000/polymorphic-QR-code/README.md

 # then QR code is revealed to the user (but still importable to any nearby visual device in plainsight
 ![s1](https://raw.githubusercontent.com/c4pt000/polymorphic-QR-code/main/IBM-polymorphic-QR-code.gif)
+^^ mental note
+QR code is generated based on a (salt) with OTP that only the phone can import with same matching (salt) and OTP even if the QR code is visible in plainsight (without being animated)

 ^^ for best visual really its 25 frames for the QR code animation